WICG/indexed-db-observers/EXPLAINER.md

                 // was from a different database connection.
   transaction: <object>, // A readonly transaction over the object stores that
                          // this observer is listening to.
 This is populated when
-                         // an observer is called for initialization, or always
-                         // when includeTransaction is set in the options.
+                         // includeTransaction is set in the options.
   records: Map<string, Array<object>> // The changes, outlined below.
 }
 ```